Picric acid: Antiseptic

 During the early 20th century, picric acid was stocked in pharmacies as an antiseptic and as a treatment for burns, malaria, herpes, and smallpox.
-Picric acid-soaked gauze was also commonly stocked in first aid kits from that period as a burn treatment.
+Picric-acid–soaked gauze was commonly stocked in first aid kits from that period as a burn treatment.
 It was notably used for the treatment of burns suffered by victims of the Hindenburg disaster in 1937.
-Picric acid was also used as a treatment for trench foot suffered by soldiers stationed on the Western Front during World War I.
+Picric acid was used as a treatment for trench foot suffered by soldiers stationed on the Western Front during World War I.

 Picric acid has been used for many years by fly tyers to dye mole skins and feathers a dark olive green for use as fishing lures.
 Its popularity has been tempered by its toxic nature.

 Safety

 Modern safety precautions recommend storing picric acid wet, to minimize the danger of explosion.
 Dry picric acid is relatively sensitive to shock and friction, so laboratories that use it store it in bottles under a layer of water, rendering it safe.
 Glass or plastic bottles are required, as picric acid can easily form metal picrate salts that are even more sensitive and hazardous than the acid itself.
 Industrially, picric acid is especially hazardous because it is volatile and slowly sublimes even at room temperature.
 Over time, the buildup of picrates on exposed metal surfaces can constitute an explosion hazard.

 Picric acid gauze, if found in antique first aid kits, presents a safety hazard because picric acid of that vintage (60–90 years old) will have become crystallized and unstable, and may have formed metal picrates from long storage in a metal first aid case.

 Bomb disposal units are often called to dispose of picric acid if it has dried out.
 In the United States there was an effort to remove dried picric acid containers from high school laboratories during the 1980s.

 Munitions containing picric acid may be found in sunken warships.
 The buildup of metal picrates over time renders them shock-sensitive and extremely hazardous.
 It is recommended that shipwrecks that contain such munitions not be disturbed in any way.
 The hazard may subside when the shells become corroded enough to admit seawater as these materials are water-soluble.
-Currently there are various fluorescent probes to sense and detect picric acid in very minute quantity.
+Currently there are various fluorescent probes to sense and detect picric acid in very minute quantities.